West Virginia Plumbing License: How to Become a Plumber in West Virginia

 West Virginia Plumber Licensing Exam Details

 To be certified as a Master or Journeyman Plumber or Plumbing Contractor in West Virginia, you must take an examination.
-They are all administered by Prov testing services.
+They are all administered by PSI Exams services.
 The Candidate Information Bulletin for each provides you with information about the examination and application process.
 Each allows you to use authorized references, including the International Plumbing Code and the International Fuel Gas Code, meaning they are open book.
-For each, the exam fee is $51.95 and is to be paid directly to Prov.
+For each, the exam fee is $47.50.

 There are 80 questions on the Journeyman Plumber exam and you’ll be allowed three hours to finish it.
 The Master Plumber exam is 100 questions long and again you are given three hours to complete it.
 They each cover the same subject areas: